 Pixie-bobs come in longhair and shorthair versions.
 The shorthair has a thick double coat, while the longhair's coat is up to 2 inches in length with a softer, silkier texture.
 Both types can shed quite a bit.
 To keep shedding under control, and prevent mats or hairballs, you should brush your Pixie-bob at least twice weekly, using a rubber or metal brush designed for the length of your cat's fur.

 Keep your cat's nails trimmed and provide a scratching post.
 Help maintain good oral hygiene by brushing your cat's teeth frequently.

 The Pixie-bob is described as dog-like in personality.
 These cats can be leash-trained easily and love to take walks with their humans.
 Provide plenty of interactive cat toys and spend time playing with your cat to keep it exercised and mentally stimulated.
 Your Pixie-bob will also appreciate one or more cat trees with plenty of varied-level perches for climbing, leaping, and exploring.

 Common Health Problems

-Pixie-bobs are actively out-crossed to provide genetic diversity and they do not seem to have particular health problems that might arise with inbreeding.
-There are some cases reported of cryptorchidism and difficulting in delivering litters.
-They are prone to the usual conditions and diseases that affect any domestic cat.
+Pixie-bobs are actively out-crossed to provide genetic diversity, and they do not seem to have any particular health problems that might arise with inbreeding.
+They are prone to the usual conditions and diseases that affect any domestic cat, of course.

 You should provide the recommended health care for your cat, including immunizations, preventative veterinary treatments, and checkups.
-Make your veterinarian aware of the breed of your cat in case there are new epidemiological findings of conditions that may affect Pixie-bobs.
 Breeders should be able to provide documentation of health checks for their cats.